 Inshore Light Tackle Fishing

-Inshore light tackle fishing along the waters of the Pamlico Sound near Hatteras, Frisco, Buxton, and Avon.
+The best inshore light tackle fishing along the waters of the Pamlico Sound.
+Located in Hatteras, close to Frisco, Buxton, and Avon.
+OBX charter fishing at it’s finest.
 Here you will experience the best of back-country and flats fishing and find why it is off the hook one of the best fishing spots.
 We’ll catch lots of different fish but one of the most exciting is the red drum.
 I’ll guide you to filling the coolers all while creating memories to last a life-time.
 Also checkout the option for fly fishing if that is your interest.

 The Red Drum is the State fish.
 Nice part is Hatteras holds the record for the world record.
 Hard fighting fish that makes it all worth the catch.
 They are located here in the shallow waters of the Pamlico Sound and the Outer Banks coastal waters of the Carolina coast.
 Great table fair and a local favorite.